ravocean/sdev328_final/README.md

 Final project for SDEV 328 with Ryan

 Separates all database/business logic using the MVC pattern.
-    -All business logic is contained in the data-layer.php and adminDash.php files in the Model folder-
+    -All business logic related files are contained in the Model folder files: data-layer.php, adminDash.php, and validate.php

 Routes all URLs and leverages a templating language using the Fat-Free framework.
-    -All ULR's and routes utilize the Fat-Free framework-
+    -All ULR's and routes utilize the Fat-Free framework routes and render functions in index.php and controller.php

 Has a clearly defined database layer using PDO and prepared statements.
 You should have at least two related tables.
-    -All database queries are passed through PDO bindParam functions in the Model layer in data-layer.php and adminDash.php-
+    -All database queries are passed through PDO bindParam functions in the Model layer in data-layer.php and adminDash.php

 Data can be viewed and added.
     -Individual User vehicles can be added and viewed from the userDash page-